missly55/Phishing-Simulation/README.md

 *Ref 4: Error running GoPhish*

-- Open terminal in the GoPhish folder and run command _sudo ./gophish_
+- Open terminal in the GoPhish folder and run command `sudo ./gophish` to start the program.

  *Ref 5: Successful running of GoPhish*

-**Tells if the GoPhish is running correctly:** starting phishing server at http://0.0.0.0:80 starting admin server at https://127.0.0.1:3333
+**Tells if the GoPhish is running correctly:**
+<pre lang="markdown"> ```bash starting phishing server at http://0.0.0.0:80 starting admin server at https://127.0.0.1:3333 ``` </pre>

+starting phishing server at http://0.0.0.0:80 starting admin server at https://127.0.0.1:3333`

 Step 5: Log Into GoPhish using Web browser: